Legendary Gary: Reception

-Legendary Gary received positive reception from video game critics, with praise directed towards the game's narrative and the theme of interaction between fantasy and reality in the video game medium.
+Legendary Gary received "generally favorable" reviews from video game critics, according to review aggregator website Metacritic.
+Praise was directed towards the game's narrative and the theme of interaction between fantasy and reality in the video game medium.
 Writing for The Sixth Axis, Steve C. stated the game posed an "original and thought provoking meditation on the ways in which real life and fantasy can become blurred," praising its "compelling" story.
 Kim Snaith of GameSpew praised the "depth" of the writing, noting the game "brings up a surprising amount of philosophy that at times makes us ponder our own morals".
 Jake Green of Rock Paper Shotgun stated the game presented a rather touching tale about how games can offer much-needed escapism, but how ultimately, they cannot stand in for real-life relationships."
 Alice Bell of Video Gamer stated the narrative was "pleasantly, frighteningly familiar" and praised the realism of the writing.

 Critics were more divided on the implementation of the role-playing mechanics in the Legend of the Spear section of the game.
 Geron Graham of The Punished Backlog stated the combat was a "mostly engrossing affair despite never providing much challenge", noting "the system is forgiving to the point of undermining itself altogether" and ultimately felt he was "just going through the motions" of combat.
 Writing for Twinfinite, Jake Green noted "the combat mostly serves as a way to break up the story so the choice to keep it relatively friendly and quick is a smart one, managing to keep the pace up where it might otherwise have fallen," although finding "no real challenge" in this section of the game.
 Alice Bell of Video Gamer stated that "for the most part (the combat is) fun, and not too taxing, though some of the very end-game fights become a frustrating exercise in trial and error."